CSA-OCP-GER/unicorn/challenges.ingress.md

 ```

 Visit the site with your browser and again with your mobile device (preferrably NOT via wireless connection :smile:).
+In one of the cases, you will be blocked!

 ## Rate Limiting ##

-**Rate Limiting** is used to control the amount of traffic a client create for your services.
+**Rate Limiting** is used to control the amount of traffic a client creates for your services.
 You can add annotations to your ingress definitions to influence the behavior of NGINX.

 In this sample, we rate-limit one of our services with the value of "10 requests per minute".
 Other definitions can be found here: https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#rate-limiting